belluga/belluga_now_docker/foundation_documentation/domain_entities.md

 ## 1. Introduction

-This document defines the Core Business Entities (CBEs) for the "Guar[APP]ari" project.
-These are the primary "nouns" of the project's domain.
+This document defines the Core Business Entities (CBEs) for the Bóora! platform.
+These are the primary "nouns" of the platform domain.
+Guar[APP]ari is the first tenant implementation hosted on Bóora!.

 This list serves as the domain source of truth referenced by the `system_architecture_principles.md` (Principle P-1) and is the foundation for all module design.